Using the OpenID Connect Hybrid Flow

-OpenID Connect introduces a new grant for obtaining Access Tokens and ID Tokens from the OpenID Provider (Curity), the Hybrid Flow.
+OpenID Connect introduces a new grant for obtaining access tokens and ID tokens from the OpenID Provider (the Curity Identity Server), the Hybrid Flow.
 This flow is a mix of the Authorization Code Flow and the Implicit Flow.
-It allows the client to receive, for example, the ID token directly from the authorization endpoint, but use the code exchange to obtain the Access and Refresh Tokens via a back channel.
+It allows the client to receive, for example, the ID token directly from the authorization endpoint, but use the code exchange to obtain the access and refresh tokens via a backchannel.

-In this tutorial, we’ll explain how this flow works and how to configure it in the Curity Identity Server.
+This tutorial explains the basics of the hybrid flow and how to configure it in the Curity Identity Server.

 Overview

-In principal, the flow looks like the implicit flow, but a different value is used for the response_type
+The hybrid flow looks like the code flow or implicit flow, but a different value is used for the response_type

 parameter.
 It is